real-CAK3D/real-CAK3D.github.io/README.md

 <h2 align="left">PROJECTS :</h2>

 <p align="left">Most everything I've coded has been with these platforms.
-They've been quite straight forward and ive enjoyed using them, bringing communities to life with interactive features.
-My DayZ server tweaks are all about immersive, glitch-free experiences.</p>
+They've been quite straight forward and ive enjoyed using them, bringing communities to life with interactive features, for all of my projects.
+My DayZ server tweaks are all about immersive, glitch-free experiences.
+I enjoy a very immersive realistic feel when it comes to gaming, so thats what I aim to provide with my edits.
+You can always expect some ammount of struggle with a nice relaxing accomplished feel. </p>

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vscode/vscode-original.svg" height="40" alt="vscode logo"  />